 Client harm.
-OIG is required to employ peace officers to assist local law enforcement agencies in an investigation of a criminal offense involving a resident of a state supported living center or a patient of a state hospital.
+OIG is required to employ peace officers to assist local law enforcement agencies in an investigation of a criminal offense involving a resident of a state supported living center or a patient of a state hospital.10 stakeouts in system parking lots to catch employees using illegal substances.
+Historically, OIG even spent time investigating lunches stolen from office refrigerators, though these investigations were discontinued under the current OIG administration.

 Program Integrity.
-OIG also investigates HHS employee misconduct to ensure program integrity, especially related to fraud, waste, or abuse, for offenses such as inappropriate use or awarding of public benefits.
+OIG also investigates HHS employee misconduct to ensure program integrity, especially related to fraud, waste, or abuse, for offenses such as inappropriate use or awarding of public benefits.11